ElizavetaPanasiuk/social-network/README.md

 - add comments
 - like comments
 6. Search
-- search users using filters on country / city, search string (for firstName and lastName)
+- search users using filters by country / city, search string (for firstName and lastName)
 7. News
-- new new posts of the profile you're following
+- view new posts of the profiles you're following
 8. Messages
 - a list of your conversations
 - click on a conversation and go to the chat with other user